NashFP/globo/README.md

 # globo

-Playground for global process registries
+Playground for global process registries and alternatives to global process registries